raspiuser1/Automate-Wolfgarten-S150-wifi/README.md

 The outputs are connected to a arduino relay board which is connected to the buttons.<br />
 This arduino will go into your lawn mower and simply press the buttons with the proper delay for it.<br />

-make a dir like: /script/google-kalender and upload all the files of this repo into it and run it via a crontab. run sudo crontab -e<br />
+make a dir like: /script/google-kalender and upload all the files of this repo into it and run it via a crontab. <br />
-crontab line:<br />
+run command: sudo crontab -e<br />
+and copy/paste the line below:<br />
 @reboot sleep 10 && /script/google-kalender/wakeup /script/google-kalender/robotmaaier.py<br />
 The wakeup file will always start the python script if it fails, the script will check the google calenderevery 60 seconds<br />